jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > It is very sad to mee that some people are so intent on leaving their mark on the world that they don't care if that mark is a scar
 >
 >  __--- Hank Green__

+>revolutions before they happen seem impossible afterwards it is inevitable